-Open source science is unusual in any field, but in a field as competitive as regenerative medicine, it is downright radical.
+Open-source biology can seem antithetical to scientists in an extremely competitive field.
 One young researcher training at CReM recently approached Kotton, a School of Medicine professor of medicine, seeking advice on how to answer an outside request for a vial of stem cells that took several years and hundreds of thousands of dollars in federal grants to develop.
-The obvious answer, the trainee assumed, was to tell the researcher to wait until the report on the discovery was published.
+The obvious answer, the trainee assumed, was to tell the researcher to wait until the discovery was published.

 Kotton saw it differently.
-“Our mission is to decrease the burden of human suffering on the planet, help patients, and advance new knowledge,” he told the trainee.
+“Our mission is to decrease the burden of human suffering on the planet, help patients, and advance new knowledge,” Kotton reminded him.
 “If this competitor of ours has the same goal, then we’re obligated to share this cell vial with them, because that’s going to achieve our mission…which is not to get credit and to stroke our egos.”

+A naïve response?
 “Here’s the thing that nobody talks about,” says Kotton.
-“If you behave in this way, people in our community quickly get the idea that the BU/Boston Medical Center CReM are the good guys of science.
+“If you behave in this way, people in our community quickly get the idea that the BU-BMC CReM are the good guys of science.
 At some point, the equation gets so lopsided that people almost feel embarrassed that they’re not sharing with you and so they tell you stuff, and the whole field starts to move forward.”

-That was the theory anyway, and now, in fact, CReM founders are being asked by increasing numbers of researchers to collaborate on grants; foundations have begun to recognize that funding a CReM project very probably means that resulting knowledge, expertise, and reagents will be shared with other academic or nonprofit laboratories without restriction or exclusivity.
+In fact, CReM founders say that increasing numbers of researchers are asking CReM to collaborate on grants, and foundations have begun to recognize that funding a CReM project very probably means that resulting knowledge, expertise, and reagents will be shared with other academic or nonprofit laboratories without restriction or exclusivity.

 “I can’t emphasize enough how unique that was for the community,” says Mostoslavsky, a MED assistant professor of gastroenterology.
-“We have dozens of emails that testify to that, saying, ‘I must tell you this is the first time in my 30 years of being a scientist that someone replied and sent me stuff the same week I asked for it.’”
+“We have dozens of emails that testify to that, saying, ‘I must tell you this is the first time in my 30 years of being a scientist that someone replied and sent me stuff the same week of asking for it.’”

-Still, Mostoslavsky says, there is a fine balance between freely sharing their work and protecting it once research has advanced to the clinical stage.
-“It’s very expensive—no academic institution can support it—so we do need a company to move forward,” he says, which also means they’ll need patented protection of intellectual property.
+Still, Mostoslavsky says, there is a “fine balance that is not easy to achieve” between freely sharing their work and protecting it once research has advanced to the clinical stage.
+“That is a major undertaking,” he says.
+“It’s very expensive—no academic institution can support it—so we do need a company to move forward,” which also means they’ll need patented protection of intellectual property.

-Kotton, Mostoslavsky, and Murphy have followed the rapid advance of stem cell biology since 2006, when scientists at the University of Kyoto reprogrammed adult cells to develop into what are called induced pluripotent stem (iPS) cells—which resemble embryonic stem cells and can be used to create heart, lung, liver, or other cells.
+Several events conspired to launch CReM on BU’s Medical Campus.
+The founders discovered a strong advocate in David Coleman, Wade Professor and chair of the MED department of medicine, who emphasized the importance of a robust research presence on the Medical Campus.
+Kotton, Mostoslavsky, and Murphy had followed closely the rapid advance of stem cell biology since 2006, when scientists at the University of Kyoto developed induced pluripotent stem cells (iPS) by reprogramming an adult differentiated cell.
 A tinkerer at heart, Mostoslavsky was fascinated by the Kyoto process, but felt he could go one better.
 In 2008, he developed a more efficient tool to generate stem cells, called the stem cell cassette (STEMCCA).
-BU patented the tool, and it has become the industry standard.
+BU patented the tool, which has become industry standard.

 As the number of stem cell biologists, physician-researchers, and biomedical engineers grew on both BU campuses, the affectionately labeled CReM brothers felt it was time to pitch a physical center to BU President Robert A. Brown, who firmly backed the idea.
-Boston University and Boston Medical Center (BMC) invested jointly in the endeavor, and in November 2013, CReM opened in its newly remodeled space at 670 Albany Street.
+Boston University and Boston Medical Center invested jointly in the endeavor, and in November 2013, CReM opened in its newly remodeled space on the second floor of 670 Albany Street.